pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - Key Terms - technical and/or commercial associated with the PIP
 - Implementation Plan - steps envisioned to implement the PIP, including resources needed for each step and timelines.
 The implementation plan may include binding on-chain actions that will automatically execute when the PIP passes.

-Once the proposed PIP is reviewed, a member of the council responsible for the PIP uses the corresponding Operations Wallet to submit the proposed PIP on-chain.
+The requirements for formally proposing a proposal to the on-chain governance program are:
+- For a proposal voted on by the Pyth DAO, the proposer needs to hold at least 0.25% of the current Votable Tokens.
+- For a proposal voted on by a council, a members of such council needs to propose it.

 2. **DAO Voting on formal PIP (7 days)**